 OUR COMMITMENT TO THE UNITED NATIONS' SUSTAINABLE DEVELOPMENT GOALS (SDGs)

 FIE’s values of Diversity and Inclusivity, Sustainability and Social Justice have manifested themselves in many ways over the past twenty years.
 Our values were firmly established and laid out from the beginning of our organization.
 Over time, we have let them guide our big decisions as well as the small ones on a day-to-day basis.
 They are firmly and intrinsically woven into the fabric of our culture.

-We have been exploring how to further develop our values, with the wider world.
+As we have continued to develop, we have connected our values with the wider world through those globally addressed by the United Nations.
 The United Nations' Sustainable Development Goals (SDGs) are a universal call for action to end poverty, protect the planet, reduce inequality, and make sure that all people enjoy peace and prosperity, while being treated with inclusivity and respect.
 This is the perfect complement to FIE’s values and we will continue to strive to expand our commitment, and reach the same targets as other companies, governments, and individual citizens to make the world a better place for all.

 ENVIRONMENTAL RESPONSIBILITY SCHOLARSHIP ROUTE

 Scholarships are available in memory of FIE’s founder, Sharif Rahman.
 The Environmental Responsibility Route is one of three options.
 Students receiving this scholarship will execute a fundraising or awareness project of their own creation, with the full support of the Sustainability Action Group.